 St. Peter was buried in the Vatican Necropolis which is under the current St. Peter’s Basilica.

-The Basilica is famous for St Peter’s Tomb and its marvelous Architecture.
-Many of these are the High altar, the confession, the dome, the columns, the 91 tombs of the early Popes and more.
+The Saint Peters Basilica is famous for St Peter’s Tomb and its marvelous Architecture.
+Many of these are the High St. Peter Altar, the confession, the dome, the columns, the 91 tombs of the early Popes and more.

 St. Peter’s Basilica houses the tombs of 91 Popes, a few church dignitaries, monarchs, and other important figures from Roman history.